 Medical Interview Auckland University

-If you have or expecting to receive and interview offer for the University of Auckland then you should consider attending a Medical Interview training session.
+If you have or are expecting to receive and interview offer for the University of Auckland then you should consider attending a Medical Interview training session.
 Register and secure your spot now as MedEntry only accepts a small number of students per session.

 University of Auckland Medical Interviews will take place from mid-November to early December in Auckland only.

 The interview component comprises of 8 Multiple Mini Interview (MMI) stations.
 Each station has one interviewer and takes 8 minutes to complete: 2 minutes for the applicant to read and think over given scenario + 6 minutes interview.